gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

 ![Relationships link](add-relationship-5.jpg)

 7 &ndash; Relate photos to the primary item
-:   The page above shows that for the *depicted by* relationship (in the dropdown list), two recently viewed items have an
+:   The page above shows that for the *depicted by* relationship (in the dropdown list), two flagged items have an
     **_Add_** button to indicate that they are eligible to be added as related items.
 They are the two photos in which Mary appears &ndash; those photos depict Mary.